pagkly/Zed/Investopedia3/Working Capital (NWC).md

 ### How do you calculate working capital?

 Working capital is calculated by taking current assets and deducting current liabilities.
 For instance, if a company has current assets of $100,000 and current liabilities of $80,000, then their working capital would be $20,000.
 Common examples of current assets include cash, accounts receivable, and inventory.
-Examples of current liabilities include accounts payable, short-term debt payments, or the current portion of [deferred revenues](https://www.investopedia.com/terms/d/deferredrevenue.asp).
+Examples of current liabilities include accounts payable, short-term debt payments, or the current portion of [[deferred revenues]](https://www.investopedia.com/terms/d/deferredrevenue.asp).

 ### What is an example of working capital?